Conversations about Mental Health

 Mental health and illness, especially with teen and tween girls, have been a “Bruno”–until recently people didn’t talk about them.
 There’s been a stigma around them, so people avoided even mentioning them or didn’t get help because they felt ashamed.
 But the more conversations we have about mental health and illness, the more comfortable we’ll be talking about them, recognizing signs, and getting necessary help.
 While I’m not a licensed mental health professional and can’t offer a diagnosis or treatment, I can still discuss mental health as a girls mentor and coach, plus I have my own lived experience and I have witnessed others’ struggles, too.

 If mental health or illness are unfamiliar to you, I encourage you to pause this episode and go talk to your parents or an adult you trust, even listen to this episode together.
 I also want to provide a content warning as I will be discussing anxiety, depression, self-harm, and suicide.
-If at any time you feel you’re in crisis, like you might harm yourself or others, get help immediately or call 9-8-8.
+If at any time you feel you’re in crisis, like you might harm yourself or others, get help immediately or call/text 9-8-8.

 Mental Health + Mental Illness

 First, let’s define mental health and mental illness.
 From the U.S. Department of Health & Human Services, “Mental health includes our emotional, psychological, and social well-being.
 Mental health affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make healthy choices.”
 So just like you want to be physically healthy, you also want to be mentally healthy.

 From the National Alliance on Mental Illness, “Mental illness is a condition that affects a person’s thinking, feeling, behavior, or mood.
 These conditions deeply impact day-to-day living and may also affect the ability to relate to others.”
 Mental illness can be caused by a few different things, such as genetics you inherited, difficult life experiences, or brain structure and biological factors.